cmsc388M/fall19/project3/README.md

 ### Add Main Menu Scene

 As our final step, will add a second scene to our Barrel Bouncer project that will display a 360 photo and will serve as the introductory scene.
 Make a new scene called "IntroScene" and add all of the neccessary GoogleVR prefabs listed above.
-Then place a sphere object in the scene, remove its collision, and scale it up so that it surrounds the player.
-Then add the "FlipMesh" component to the sphere which will invert the sphere and allow us to show a texture on the inside by applying the "SphereMat" material to the sphere.
-Finally, create a world space UI button with text that reads "Play" and have the button change to the barrel bouncer main scene when it is pressed.
+You should also play an audio track in this room and have it persist throughout the app, similar to what you did in Shark Runner.
+After this, place a sphere object in the scene, remove its collider, and scale it up so that it surrounds the player.
+Then add the "FlipMesh" component to the sphere which will invert it and allow us to show a texture on the inside by applying the "SphereMat" material to the sphere.
+Finally, create a world space canvas with two buttons and a piece of text.
+The first button should have text that says "Play", and when it is clicked it should change your scene to the BarrelBouncer scene.
+The other button should read "Quit" and should close the app with Application.Quit().
+The text element should be displayed above those buttons and it display random Barrel fun facts.
+You can make up whatever barrel facts you want and then write a script that changes the text to a different fact every 5 seconds.

+### Bonus Tasks (Optional)

+- Unity's default audio spatializer is fairly limited in its capabilities: it only considers the volume and position of the sound when making its calculations.
+As we discussed in class, however, sound can be affected by a variety  of factors, like the medium it travels through (air, wind, snow, water, etc.) and the objects it passes through or reflects off of (walls, ground, barrels, etc.).
+Google's open-source Resonance Audio SDK allows you to use more realistic spatial audio effects in your scene.
+Revisit the spatial audio tasks from above and implement them using the Resonance Audio SDK instead.
+Here is [a blog post](https://blog.google/products/google-ar-vr/open-sourcing-resonance-audio/), [a video](https://youtu.be/IYdx9cnHN8I), and [a getting started guide](https://resonance-audio.github.io/resonance-audio/develop/unity/getting-started.html) about it.
+- For your intro scene, try using adding in a 360 video instead of just a 360 photo.
+To do this, you will have to explore the concept of render textures.
+Check out [this tutorial](https://youtu.be/hmCxXFY-JHs) for more info.

 ## Submission Details